Horvat Midras: Stepped pyramid

 A notable feature from the Early Roman period at Horvat Midras is a monumental funerary structure (nefesh) topped with a stepped stone pyramid, situated at the summit of the hill.
 (Note: The dating is based on material found on the leveled bedrock beside the podium's foundation, sealed beneath collapse debris and hardened chalk.
 The assemblage included a few pottery sherds dating to the 1st or early 2nd century CE, prior to the Bar Kokhba Revolt, and two coins: one from Hasmonean king Alexander Jannaeus (103–76 BCE), still in circulation in the 1st century CE, and another minted in 18–19 CE by the Roman prefect Valerius Gratus.)
-It is considered unique in the rural landscape of ancient Judea and represents a rare example of a rural "display tomb"—a burial monument designed not only for commemoration but also for visibility and public recognition, features typically found in urban contexts, notably in Jerusalem.
+It is considered unique in the countryside of ancient Judea, and represents a rare example of a rural "display tomb"—a burial monument designed not only for commemoration but also for visibility and public recognition.
+Such features are more typically found in urban contexts, most notably in Jerusalem during the late Second Temple period.
 (Note: The earliest known display tomb in Judea is the Hasmonean family tomb at Modi'in, built by Simon Thassi around 143 BCE, likely influenced by monumental mausolea in Asia Minor.
 Later examples include the Tomb of Zechariah and the Tomb of Absalom in Jerusalem.)
 The structure consists of a square podium measuring 10 by 10 meters, constructed from dressed ashlar blocks and founded directly on bedrock.
 The pyramid that crowns the podium originally brought the total height of the monument to approximately seven meters.
 Its elevated position—visible from all directions, including up to 6.25 km away and from the nearby road—along with its imposing design, suggests it served as a prominent status symbol for the wealthy family buried nearby, possibly an elite household whose influence grew through connections with the Herodian dynasty.